-If you would have used a return statement instead of the built-in function print, both error message would have disappeared and the Dodona platform would have evaluated the submission as a correct answer.
-Also note that results returned by a function/method are marked with a thick yellow line in the feedback table, whereas results that are printed by a function/method are marked with a thick black line.
+If you had used a return statement instead of the built-in function print, both error message would have disappeared and the Dodona platform would have evaluated the submission as a correct answer.
+Also note that results returned by a function/method are marked with the text return in the feedback table, whereas results that are printed by a function/method are marked with the text stdout.